CrossFormer: A Versatile Vision Transformer Hinging on Cross-scale Attention: Introduction

-Though the works above have made some progress, existing vision transformers still have a problem that restricts their performance --- \textbf{They fail to build the attentions among features of different scales, while such ability is very important to visual tasks}.
-For example, an image often contains many objects of different scales, and building the relationships among them requires a cross-scale attention mechanism.
-Besides, some tasks such as instance segmentation need interactions between large-scale (coarse-grained) features and small-scale (fine-grained) ones.
-Existing vision transformers fail to deal with these cases because of two reasons: (1) The embedding sequence is generated from equal-sized patches, so embeddings in the same layer only own features of one single scale.
-(2) Inside the self-attention module, adjacent embeddings' \textit{key/value}\footnote{Input embeddings' two projections in the self-attention module} are often merged~\citep{DBLP:journals/corr/abs-2102-12122,DBLP:journals/corr/abs-2104-13840} to lower the cost.
-As a result, even if embeddings have both small-scale and large-scale features, merging operations will lose the small-scale (fine-grained) features of every single embedding, thus disabling the cross-scale attention.
+Though the aforementioned vision transformers have made some progress, they suffer from an issue that restricts their performance -- \textbf{They fail to build the interactions among features of different scales, whereas such an ability is very vital for a lot of vision tasks}.
+For example, an image often contains many objects of different scales, and to fully understand the image, building the interactions among those objects is helpful.
+Besides, some particular tasks such as instance segmentation need the interactions between large-scale (coarse-grained) features and small-scale (fine-grained) ones.
+Existing vision transformers fail to deal with the above cases due to two reasons: (1) The embeddings are generated from equal-sized patches, so they only own features of one single scale.
+Moreover, their scales are kept unchanged or enlarged uniformly through operations like average pooling in the following layers.
+Hence, embeddings in the same layer are always equal-scale.
+(2) Inside the self-attention module, adjacent embeddings are often grouped together and merged~\citep{DBLP:journals/corr/abs-2102-12122,DBLP:journals/corr/abs-2104-13840}.
+Since the number of groups is smaller than that of embeddings, such behavior can reduce the computational budget of the self-attention.
+In this case, however, even if embeddings have both small-scale and large-scale features, merging operations will lose the small-scale (fine-grained) features of each individual embedding, thereby disabling the cross-scale attention.